-This is the pedal input on the piano: A ¼″ tip, ring, and sleeve (TRS) connector is the input socket.
-Tip goes to a positive supply voltage through a 470 Ω resistor, the ring is the input pole going directly to a processor IC, and the sleeve goes to ground through a 1 ㏀ resistor.
-The capacitors are very small value caps (around 100 nF) to reduce any input noise.
+This is the pedal input circuit on the P45 piano: A ¼″ tip, ring, and sleeve (TRS) connector is the input socket.
+Tip goes to a positive supply voltage through a 470 Ω resistor, the ring is the input pole going directly to a processor IC with a 100 ㏀ pull‑down resistor to ground there, and the sleeve goes to ground through a 1 ㏀ resistor.
+The capacitors are very small value caps (around 100 pF to 100 nF), along with the coil, to reduce any input noise.
 The diodes are protection for the input circuit from voltages above or below the supply rails.
+Likewise, the 100 Ω resistor will be some input protection for the IC.

-When a basic two-pole tip and sleeve connector is used, the ring and sleeve are joined together, and the input is pulled up to the tip voltage when the switch is closed.
+When a basic two‑pole tip and sleeve connector is used, the ring and sleeve are joined together, and the (ring) input is pulled up towards the tip voltage when the switch is closed, along with the sleeve.
 Depending on the foot switch, this could be when it's pressed, or when it's released.
 The supplied one opens when pressed.

-A bit of testing discovers that the only way to have a pedal that always works the way you expect it (sustains when pressed), and doesn't matter whether you plug it in before or after turning the piano on, is to have a normally-open switch (that closes when the pedal is pressed) wired between tip and ring, with no connection to the sleeve.
-If you want to modify a simple pedal switch to always work in the normal way, that's how to do it.
-But that's not how they've wired their pedals.
+A bit of testing discovers that the only way to have a pedal that always works the way you expect it (sustains when pressed), and doesn't matter whether you plug it in before or after turning the piano on, is to have a normally‑open switch (that closes when the pedal is pressed) wired between tip and ring on a TRS jack (or tip & sleeve on a TS jack).
+If you want to modify a simple pedal switch to always work in the normal way, or choose the mode on a configurable pedal, that's how to do it.
+But that's not how they've wired their supplied FC5 pedal (theirs is a normally‑closed switch).

 A fancier foot switch with a TRS connector could have the switch toggling between connecting the ring to either the tip or sleeve.
-An even fancier pedal would use a variable resistor instead of a switch, which would allow for a variable amount of dampening (which this piano does support, which they call half-pedalling).
+An even fancier pedal, like the Yamaha FC3A, would use a variable resistor instead of a switch, which would allow for a variable amount of dampening (which this piano does support), which's called half‑pedalling.

 Because the piano has a hair trigger between no sustain and sustained, you need some way to make the full range of the potentiometer's travel have only a small affect on the control voltage.
 Hence why it has resistors either side of it.
-From what I've gleaned from other sources, the whole tip to sleeve resistance should be somewhere around 10 to 50 ㏀.
+From what I've gleaned from other sources, the whole tip to sleeve resistance should be somewhere around 10 to 50 ㏀, but out of my box of available spare parts I ended up having to use a 1 ㏁ trimpot.
+I didn't go buy some other values to experiment around with, since it's working okay.
+And the high resistances might avoid this pedal behaving oddly with other gear, just paying attention to the switch contact closures (for instance, a friend has borrowed my pedal to use with their Juno synth at a gig).

 My test rig was much more basic, so I didn't have to fit a variable resistor into a tiny space inside a foot pedal and create a mechanical linkage, I fitted one across the output of a break‑before‑make switch.
 When the switch is pressed or released its contact connects to either the tip or the sleave.
 Part way through its travel its contact doesn't touch either pole, and the resistors wired across it will provide a half‑pedal control voltage.

-A later experiment involved screwing two microswitches to the side of the metal foot inside the pedal, with their levers bent at different angles so that one clicked-over as soon as the pedal was pressed a fraction, and other when the pedal was pressed almost all the way down.
-It was a bit clicky, but easier to get a half-pedaling mid-point (you could hear it, and there was more range of movement within the half-pedal point).
+A later experiment with my Xtreme accessories FS310 pedal involved screwing two microswitches to the side of the metal foot inside the pedal, with their levers bent at different angles so that one clicked‑over as soon as the pedal was pressed a fraction, and other when the pedal was pressed almost all the way down.
+It was a bit clicky, but easy to get a half‑pedalling mid‑point (you could hear it, and there was more range of movement within the half‑pedal point).
+Though, at that gig, you couldn't really hear the clicking above all the other ambient sound.

 To avoid the clicky sound, and to get even closer to end stops of pedal released and pedal fully pressed, I'd need to have used exposed metal contacts instead.
 That'd be even fiddlier to set up (in the confined space inside the pedal), and prone to muck contaminating the contacts and making them unreliable (the kickswitch in my organ's pedal suffers from that).